Navigating MCP security: Key considerations and mitigation strategies for the enterprise

 Recommendations for secure MCP adoption

-Fractal’s extensive experience across industries and direct involvement in MCP deployments gives us a unique point of view rooted in real-life deployment experience.
+Fractal’s extensive experience across industries and direct involvement in MCP deployments gives us a unique advantage.
 To support secure enterprise-wide adoption of this transformative protocol, we recommend the following seven actions:

-3. Mandate input/output validation as code hygiene: Embed validation at every layer of the MCP stack.
+Mandate input/output validation as code hygiene: Embed validation at every layer of the MCP stack through shared libraries, automated checks, and coding standards to detect vulnerabilities early.

-4. Embed oversight through mandatory human-in-the-loop workflows: Mandate human-in-the-loop verification for sensitive workflows.
+Embed oversight through mandatory human-in-the-loop workflows: Mandate human-in-the-loop verification for workflows carrying financial, security, or reputational risk.

-7. Enable and empower technical teams through training: Design role-specific training programs to ensure developers, security teams, and business teams understand and follow good security practices.
+Enable and empower technical teams through training: Design role-specific training programs to ensure developers, security teams, and business teams understand and follow best practices.

 Conclusion